Whoa, something fresh under the sun

 Fresh olive oil does not taste mild.
 It is bright, verdant, and alive, with notes of cut grass and herbs, and a peppery finish that catches briefly at the back of the throat.

-That bite is true a proof of freshness — the presence of polyphenols that fade as oil ages.
+That bite is a proof of freshness: the presence of polyphenols that have long faded in aged oil.
 Once you have tasted oil this way, the flat, neutral olive oils common to grocery shelves reveal themselves for what they are: oxidized, blended, or adulterated.

 Early harvest